 Pocket Gamer Helsinki 2023 is almost up on us.

 Set in the picturesque and thriving city of Helsinki, Finland - the spiritual home of mobile games - our conference is attracting an all-star cast of speakers, panelists and attendees, all set to learn what’s hot, discover the latest tech and techniques and engage in two days of networking opportunities all through September 12 and 13.
-Clear your calendars - that’s under a week away!
+Clear your calendars - that’s just two weeks away!

 Network with top-notch industry experts and thought leaders, and gain valuable insights into the rapidly evolving gaming landscape.
 Pitch your game to our experts and meet the pros that can take your business to the next level.
 Immerse yourself in over 200 speaker sessions, engaging talks, panel discussions, and unparalleled networking opportunities.
 And stay ahead of the curve with the latest trends and connect with potential partners and investors in the games industry!

 One such expert making an appearance at PGC Helsinki will be Appsflyer’s Adam Smart.
 Adam has ten years of industry experience from working in technical, product and growth roles and now as a product director for gaming at AppsFlyer.

 Pocketgamer.biz: Can you summarise what you are speaking about and why it’s important?

 Adam Smart: PC and Console Marketing; Why is PC and Console marketed like Hollywood movies and not closer aligned to mobile?
 In my talk, I'll discuss the "as is" and how we see the marketing for PC and Console changing over time.

 Where are the next big opportunities for the mobile games market?